-I said the Quran has given us few examples of women and let’s consider those examples: Mary, ‘Imran’s wife, Abraham’s wife, Al-‘Azeez’s wife, and the Egyptian women.
+I said the Quran has given us few examples of women and let’s consider those examples: Mary, ‘Imran’s wife, Abraham’s wife, Al-ʕAziiz’s wife, and the Egyptian women.
 Three of those women’s stories are centered around birthing babies.
 Mary’s story is diminished by being surrounded by other women whose only contribution to the Quran’s narratives is in giving birth to children, so that her story instead reinforces a meta-narrative of women’s only place in history being their role in childbearing.
 Mary’s pregnancy furthermore comes without her consent being displayed, with God disrupting her expectations for her own life drastically and without forewarning.
-Her pregnancy gets framed as a reward for her virtue, and this combined with the other examples has sad accidental implications for other childless women who feel like they aren’t fulfilling their purpose as set up in their religious models.
+Her pregnancy gets framed as a reward for her virtue, and this has sad accidental implications for other childless women who feel like they aren’t fulfilling their purpose as set up in their religious models.

 Mary’s righteousness in the Quran is represented almost exclusively by her virginity.
-Mary’s isolation is problematic in combination with cultures that want women to hide from public view.
-That she is kept separate from society and conceals herself behind a screen reinforces that women are private beings.
+Mary’s social isolation is problematic in combination with cultures that want women to hide from public view.
+That she is kept separate from society and conceals herself behind a screen reinforces that the ideal women should be exclusively private beings.
 This is where that hyper-virginity comes into play, for in places where virginity is held at premium value, Mary’s model of being sexually and socially chaste becomes a dangerous standard to push women into.
 The Quran naturally respects marriage and doesn’t advocate celibacy, but that Mary is the most praised female example of virtue and that such praise is tied in mostly with her protection of her chastity still sends a message.
 Not only does her model set the standard for female virtue to an extreme, but then the gossipy and insanely lustful Egyptian women stand as the only non-believing women and form the other extreme.
-These extremes inadvertently make an binary way of looking at women where they are either sexually/socially withdrawn and thus virtuous, or lecherous/gossipy and thus evil.
+These examples inadvertently make a binary way of looking at women where they are either sexually/socially withdrawn and thus virtuous, or lecherous/gossipy and thus evil.
 Hopefully the Quran will provide more examples to dilute these extremes.